-You can shop around for temporary home insurance, but don’t just compare quotes and plump for the cheapest: make sure you are getting the cover you really need.
+You can shop around for unoccupied home insurance, but don’t just compare quotes and plump for the cheapest: make sure you are getting the cover you really need.

 You can typically reduce your premiums by taking out a larger excess, but make sure you can afford to pay this if you do have to make a claim.

 As with standard household insurance, unoccupied cover is split into two parts.

 Buildings insurance protects the bricks and mortar of your property, and permanent fixtures and fittings such as your bathroom facilities and fitted kitchen.

 Contents insurance covers everything you would take with you if you move home.
 If you have moved out all your belongings, you may be able to do without contents cover.